 As you can probably see, large-scale systems with many routes/services would benefit significantly from configuring identical groups of upstream addresses in upstream objects, reducing redundant information and operational costs.

-In upstreams, there are four load-balancing algorithms available to choose from:
+APISIX offers four load-balancing algorithm options to choose from:

 roundrobin- weighted round robin